EOF - TXCREATE and InitcodeTransaction type

 Rationale

-EOF contract creation requires a predeployed Creator Contract to be introduced, because neither legacy contracts nor create transactions can deploy EOF code to bootstrap.
-The alternative approach was to continue using legacy creation mechanisms, by either still relying on fetching the initcode from memory and not satisfy the overarching requirement of code non-observability, or to abuse the legacy creation transactions mechanism.
+EOF contract creation requires an exceptional possibility of calling an EOF opcode in legacy code - TXCREATE, because otherwise neither legacy contracts nor create transactions can deploy EOF code to bootstrap.
+The alternative approach was to continue using legacy creation mechanisms, by either still relying on fetching the initcode from memory and not satisfy the overarching requirement of code non-observability, or to abuse the legacy creation transactions mechanism, or to introduce a predeployed Creator Contract into the state.

 This also makes EIP-7698 (EOF - Creation transaction) no longer an essential requirement for deploying EOF contracts onto the chain.
 The EIP could be removed from EOFv1 and withdrawn.